hipe/tmx/brazen/doc/issues/089-thoughts-on-the-abstract-component-system-experiment.md

     * entire collections of entites can be conceived of as components

-• components are mutated through "edit sessions" (referred to internally as "muation sessions"). if we ever apply this to a platform that likes immutable data, we have this assumption isolated conceptually.
+• components are mutated through "edit sessions" (referred to internally as "mutation sessions"). if we ever apply this to a platform that likes immutable data, we have this assumption isolated conceptually.

 • participating "compound components" (components that consist mainly